-The Company's ultimate controlling parent is Babcock International Group Plc.
-Risks are managed at a group level in accordance with the risk management framework of Babcock International Group Plc.
-The principal risks and uncertainties of Babcock International Group Plc are discussed in its Annual Report for the year ended 31 March 2022.
+The Company's ultimate controlling parent is Babcock International Group PLC.
+Risks are managed at group level in accordance with the risk management framework of Babcock International Group PLC.
+The principal risks and uncertainties of Babcock International Group PLC are discussed in its Annual Report for the year ended 31 March 2023.

-The management of the business and the execution of the Company's strategy are subject to a number of risks and uncertainties.
-These are managed through the operational review process supplemented at group level by independent challenge and review by the Group Risk Manager and the Audit and Risk Committee.
+The management of the business and the execution of the Company's strategy are subject to various risks and uncertainties.
+These are managed through an operational review process, supplemented at group level by independent challenge and review by the Group Risk Manager and the Audit and Risk Committee.

-Strategic report for the year ended 31 March 2022 (continued)
+Strategic report for the year ended 31 March 2023 (continued)